Power Tool Challenge – Repurposed Edition

 I cut the 1″ pieces into 12″ lengths with my miter saw – 8 pieces total.
 I cut the remaining sticker into two 10-1/2″ pieces and four 4-1/4″ pieces.

 I laid out the center X (the portion where the plants will rest) and made a mark at the center of each end of the shorter pieces, as well as marked the position of the shorter pieces on the longer pieces.
 I used my biscuit joiner to cut a slot in one end of the shorter pieces as well as on each face of the longer pieces at the center.
-For a super-easy tutorial on using a biscuit joiner, click here.
+Check out this super-easy tutorial on using a biscuit joiner.

 For the legs, I measured up 3-1/2″ from the bottom of each leg.
 This will mark the position of the top of the X where the pot will sit.
 I butted each X piece (long and short) against a corresponding leg and made a mark at the center of the X piece that carried over to the leg.
 I lettered each mark to make assembly easier.
 I cut a slot in the ends of the X pieces I just marked, as well as on each leg.